kabuki4774/hybrid_uart_fsm/docs/DESIGN_REVIEW.md

 **Conclusion:**
 Design choices balance **simplicity, determinism, and robustness**.
 All major trade-offs are intentional and well-justified; no blocking issues found.
-This design is production-ready for safety-critical UART or serial communication subsystems.
+This design is ready for testing in safety-critical UART or serial communication subsystems.